 A good method to prevent this is to carefully review your work.
-An error free work should always be the top priority of an employee, and constant reviewing helps you to achieve that.
+An error-free work should always be the top priority of an employee, and constant reviewing helps you to achieve that.

 Always review your work before you publish, submit or present it in front of a client.

-Most often employees submit works having huge amount of errors because they were completing it against a tight deadline.
+Most often employees submit works having a huge amount of errors because they were completing it against a tight deadline.
 Always make time for reviewing, even if it is against a tight deadline.

 This helps you to improve the quality of your work, even if the quantity is not enough.
-This is also a good method to impress your higher ups and show that you always try to give the best results even under pressure.
+This is also a good method to impress your higher-ups and show that you always try to give the best results even under pressure.